 Bee venom isn’t pleasant, but the sting is rarely left in place like that of the Honey Bee.

-The bumblebee does not have a barbed sting, so it can not deliberately leave the sting in your skin.
+The bumblebee does not have a barbed sting, so it can not deliberately leave a sting in your skin.

 Unfortunately, a sting without a barb or barbs can be used multiple times to sting you in multiple locations.